Intelligence analysis, intelligence/information sharing, maritime domain awareness, state & local fusion centers

 Sandwiched between a two-year active duty period with the Office of Naval Intelligence, Hickey worked for iJET International, a leader in open source intelligence and travel security, as Director of Watch Operations.
 While mobilized, Hickey was the Deputy Chief of the Office of Naval Intelligence's Maritime Target Development Division.
 This effort was dedicated to identifying, tracking and disrupting commercial shipping networks associated with international terrorism.

 From 2004-2010, Hickey specialized in supporting homeland security programs at the national, state and local levels while working with CENTRA Technology, Inc. He was the senior analyst assisting in the development of the Boston Regional Intelligence Center and the Mass Bay Transit Authority’s Intelligence Unit.
 He also provided open source intelligence analysis training to state and local intelligence fusion centers and DHS agencies nationwide.

 Hickey, a Navy Master Training Specialist, has been instrumental in many training efforts as an instructor, curriculum designer and program designer for a number of military and non-military programs:

-A graduate of the US Naval Academy, Naval War College, and the University of Maryland's School of Public Affairs, Hickey lives in Acton, Massachusetts with his wife Elizabeth and daughter Caroline.
+A graduate of the US Naval Academy, Naval War College, and the University of Maryland's School of Public Affairs, Hickey lives in the Washington DC area with his family.